acmoudleysa/fluorescence-visualization-dash/README.md

 3) Different wavelength selection for 1D and 2D spectrum.
 4) Cannot be deployed on a server because right now the data objects are global variables.
 Need to figure this out.
 5) Optimize the `scatter_removal` function using `numpy` vectorization.
 6) The webpage seems to have problem with different screen sizes.
-Fix it
+Make it responsive (Using `flexbox`)
 7) Follow [this](https://dash.plotly.com/urls) file structure